Fixing Credit to Buy a Home: Credit repair tips and guide

 Owning a home is a dream that many people have.
 To make that dream a reality, most people get a mortgage loan.
 To qualify for that type of loan, you need steady income, savings for upfront costs, low debt, and “good” credit.
 The minimum credit score depends on the type of loan you are getting.
 For example, a conventional loan requires a credit score of least 620.
 Alternatively, a government-backed FHA loan allows for a minimum credit score of 580.
 Both types of loans are offered by most lenders.

-If your credit score doesn’t meet the threshold for the type of loan you are seeking, the first thing you should know is that raising your credit score takes time and a history of on-time payments – of at least six months.
+If your credit score doesn’t meet the threshold for the type of loan you are seeking, then you’ll have to learn how to fix your credit to buy a house.
+To that end the first thing you should know is that raising your credit score takes time and a history of on-time payments – of at least six months.

 Correct any inaccurate information